planet16/Simple_Python_Upload_Server/README.md

-# Local Photo Upload Server
+# Local File Upload Server

 A lightweight Python HTTPS/HTTP upload server for transferring photos from a mobile device to a Mac over a local network.
 No third-party dependencies — stdlib only.